shepherd92/personal_website/content/authors/peter_juhasz/_index.md

 # Interests to show in About widget
 interests:
-  - Probability Theory
+  - Stochastic Modeling
-  - Network Models
+  - Complex Network Models
-  - Topological Data Analysis
+  - Algorithm design

 # Education to show in About widget
 education: